PDOK/gokoala/README.md

 ## Description

-This server implements modern OGC APIs such as OGC Common Core, OGC Tiles, OGC Styles.
-In the future other APIs like OGC Features or OGC Maps may be added.
+This server implements modern OGC APIs such as Common, Tiles, Styles.
 The goal of this server is to keep a narrow focus and not implement every aspect of these APIs, for complex logic this application will delegate to other implementations.
 For example vector tiles hosting is delegated to a vector tile engine or object storage, raster map hosting may be delegated to a WMS server, etc.